SagitaKDX/FGW-AP/README.md

 # FAP Beautifier - Chrome Extension

-A modern UI enhancement for the FPT University Academic Portal.
+A modern UI enhancement for the UoG academic portal.

 ## Overview

-FAP Beautifier transforms the original FPT Academic Portal interface into a modern, responsive design while preserving all functionality.
+FAP Beautifier transforms the original UoG Academic Portal interface into a modern, responsive design while preserving all functionality.
 This Chrome extension works by capturing the original page content, extracting the data, and rendering a beautiful new interface using React.

 ## Features